-ABOUT THE GREAT POETS: The Great Poets Challenge began in 2021 when YWP writer Nightheart wanted to introduce Young Writers Project to the incredible poets she was discovering.
+The Great Poets Challenge (now named Great Writers to include poetry and prose) began in 2021 when YWP writer Nightheart wanted to introduce Young Writers Project to the incredible poets she was discovering.
 We've collected Nightheart's favorites in this archive for you to explore.
-And we're continuing the tradition by featuring a new poet every month in the Great Poets Challenge, where you'll learn about the poets' styles, themes, and contributions to the poetry landscape.
+And we're continuing the tradition by featuring a new poet or author every month in the Great Writers Challenge, where you'll learn about the writers' styles, themes, and contributions to the literary landscape.
 If you're inspired by the monthly challenges, we encourage you to respond with your own writing.

 MAYA ANGELOU – We started the series in the month of February, 2021, during Black History Month, and the poet we honored was the incredible Maya Angelou.
 You'll find a quick bio and some examples of her poems below.